Skip to main content

 1. Anticipate Client Needs

-1. Take the Time to Understand Your Clients
+1. Take The Time To Understand Your Clients And Connect on A Personal Level

 Even if you believe you have a clear understanding of where your client is coming from and the services they need from you, there are many ways to get to know them better.
 Consider adding a personal touch to your conversations without being intrusive.
 Sharing non-work information occasionally, such as details about your family, things you do during off-hours, etc., helps strengthen client relationships.